What are the Residential EMC Program entry requirements?

 To complete the degree in four years you must average 16 credit hours each semester.

 A new class begins every fall semester.
-Applications are accepted on a continuous basis and you may apply at any time.
-However, enrollment is limited and students are encouraged to apply by February 15 each year to be considered for early admission.
-Applications for late admission must be received no later than May 1 for August admission.
+Enrollment is limited and students are encouraged to apply by February 15 each year to be considered for early admission.
+Applications for late admission must be received no later than May 1.

 Will I have any clinical rotations?

 Yes.
-All students must complete clinical rotations at hospitals, emergency departments, burn centers, and dialysis centers, as well as rural, suburban, and urban EMS systems.
-Optional rotations also are available at three helicopter EMS services for students interested in pursuing careers as flight paramedics.
+All students must complete clinical rotations at hospitals, emergency departments, and dialysis centers, as well as rural, suburban, and urban EMS systems.
+Optional rotations also are available at two helicopter EMS services for students interested in pursuing careers as flight paramedics and the burn center.